avnet-iotconnect/avnet-iotc-mtb-sdk/README.md

 ## Build Instructions

 - Download and extract the project package from [Releases](https://github.com/avnet-iotconnect/iotc-modustoolbox-sdk/releases/)
-- Download and open [ModusToolbox&trade; software](https://www.cypress.com/products/modustoolbox-software-environment) v2.2 or later (tested with v2.3)
+- Download, install and open [ModusToolbox&trade; software](https://www.cypress.com/products/modustoolbox-software-environment) v2.2 or later (tested with v2.3).
+On Windows, ensure that you **Run As Adminstrator** the installation package so that the neccessary drivers can be installed.
 - Select a name for your workspace when prompted for a workspace name.
 - Click the **New Application** link in the **Quick Panel** (or, use **File** > **New** > **ModusToolbox Application**).
 This launches the [Project Creator](https://www.cypress.com/ModusToolboxProjectCreator) tool.
 - Pick a kit supported by the code example from the list shown in the **Project Creator - Choose Board Support Package (BSP)** dialog and click **Next**